 3. Eat Soft, Nutritious Foods

-- Stick to soft foods like mashed potatoes, yogurt, oatmeal, and scrambled eggs.
+- Soft foods like mashed potatoes, yogurt, oatmeal, and scrambled eggs would go down easily.

-- Avoid hard, crunchy, spicy, or acidic foods that can irritate the healing gums.
+- Hard, crunchy, spicy, or acidic foods should be avoided as they could irritate the healing gums.

 4. Stay Hydrated but Avoid Straws